bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 The figure below summarizes the key aspects of the design of the `conv2d_w3()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/conv2d_w3/gen_vectors.ipynb).

 * The input memory tile writes samples in linear order, consuming the input tensors of shape (13,16,16) in order from the rightmost dimension first (as in the Numpy convention).
 Samples are extracted from the input memory tile in a tiled fashion such that the samples may be consumed immediately by the compute without any additional shuffling.
 Tiles of 8 x 16 samples extract 16 pixels from each of 8 input layers.
 This corresponds to four separate 4 x 8 sample blocks that may be consumed by a `mac_4x8_8x4()` intrinsic.
 * The compute workload is scheduled across an outer loop over output image rows and an inner loop over output image columns.
-Each compute produces 4 pixels for 4 output channels in a single cycle.
+Each compute produces four pixels for four output channels in a single cycle.
 The layer produces an output tensor shape of (11,16,64).
 * A loop II=12 cycles is achieved for 12 MAC operations (100% inner loop efficiency).
 * The output memory tile stores samples in 4x4 tiles such that no output shuffling is required by the core itself; it is handled by the memory tile DMA engine.
 Samples are written in this tiled manner into the output memory tile so they can be easily extracted in output tensor order (11,16,64) for the subsequent layer to follow.